DripEmail/drip-nodejs/README.md

 ### Sending a batch of events

-The `recordBatchEvents` methods takes a batch objects for the payload
+The `recordBatchEvents` methods takes a batch object for the payload and is most suitable for sending thousands of events.

 ```javascript
 var batch = {